tipi-build/docs/docs/index.rst

 Getting started
 ===============
-`Download tipi <https://tipi.github.io/#download>`_  and clone the `Get Started repository <https://github.com/tipi/get-started>`_ repository.
+`Download tipi <https://tipi.build/>`_  by signing in and follow the online setup wizard.

 tipi features
 ==============
-To discover all the marvellous features tipi offers you can take a look on our https://tipi.github.io/ website.
+To discover all the marvellous features tipi offers you can take a look on our https://tipi.build/ website.

 * tipi makes it intuitive to build a C++ project
     - Requires absolutely no build recipes